 Former Treasury Secretary Lawrence Summers estimates that the IRS staff reductions may eventually result in up to \$1 trillion of lost revenue over the next decade.
-See Christopher Anstey, Summers Says 'Attack' on IRS May Risk a \$1 Trillion Revenue Hit, BLOOMBERG DAILY TAX REPORT (April 22, 2025).
+See Christopher Anstey,

+Summers Says 'Attack' on IRS May Risk a \$1 Trillion Revenue Hit, BLOOMBERG DAILY TAX REPORT (April 22, 2025).
 The Budget Lab at Yale forecasts that terminating 18,000 IRS employees would result in a net revenue loss of about \$159 billion over ten years, which could rise to as much as \$1.6 trillion if non-compliance were high.
 See id.
 Chye-Ching Huang, executive director of the Tax Law Center at New York University School of Law said on April 15, 2015, that the loss of 20,000 employees [who had just announced they would accept the deferred resignation program) "will cost the federal government hundreds of billions of dollars in revenue while putting taxpayer services and privacy at risk as critical employees are either laid off or see no alternative but to resign their posts."
 Benjamin Valdez, Nearly 20 Percent of IRS Staff Accept Second Resignation Offer, TAX NOTES TODAY FEDERAL (April 16, 2025).

 The Trump administration's budget proposal is to cut discretionary funding to the IRS by \$2.5 billion, from \$12.3 billion in each of the last three fiscal years, 2023-2025, to \$9.8 billion in fiscal year 2026 (beginning Oct.
 1, 2025).
 The last time the IRS's annual budget was lower than that was in 2002, when it was \$9.5 billion.
-The administration says "the Budget ends the Biden Administration's weaponization of IRS enforcement, which targeted conservative groups and small businesses."
-See Doug Sword & Benjamin Valdez, Trump Proposes Slashing IRS Funding to Lowest Level Since 2002, 187 Tax Notes Federal 1086 (May 12, 2025).
+A Technical Supplement Appendix to the 2026 Budget, released May 30, 2025, cuts the IRS funding to \$9.8 billion, The detailed budget would allocate \$3.6 billion for enforcement, down 33 percent from \$5.4 billion for fiscal 2024 and 2025.
+The administration says the IRS enforcement reduction "ends the Biden Administration's weaponization of IRS enforcement."
+See Cady Stanton & Benjamin Valdez, Detailed Trump Budget Request Would Slash IRS Enforcement Funds, TAX NOTES TODAY FEDERAL (June 2, 2025).

 Treasury Secretary Bessent said on May 6, 2025, in a hearing before a House Subcommittee, that \$2 billion of the \$2.5 billion would come from the agency's IT funding.
 He is reported as saying "'efficiency gains' from the return-to-the-office mandate would be one way the agency compensates for the loss of funds, in addition to developing a more streamlined IT infrastructure."
 He is also seeking to move funds allocated for enforcement toward shoring up taxpayer services.
-Alexander Rifaat & Benjamin Valdez, Treasury to Root Out 'Politicization' in IRS Audits, Bessent Says, Tax Notes Today Federal (May 7, 2025).
+Alexander Rifaat & Benjamin Valdez, Treasury to Root Out 'Politicization' in IRS Audits, Bessent Says, TAX NOTES TODAY FEDERAL (May 7, 2025).